 Feras Bader, MD, is a Staff Physician in the Heart & Vascular Institute at Cleveland Clinic Abu Dhabi.

-Dr. Bader earned his medical degree from the University of Jordan School of Medicine in Amman, Jordan.
-He completed his residency in Internal Medicine as well as a fellowship in Advanced Heart Failure and Transplant at the Yale University School of Medicine in Connecticut, US.
-He then completed a fellowship in Cardiovascular Medicine at the University of Utah School of Medicine, where he also obtained a Master’s Degree in Clinical Investigation.
+He earned his medical degree from the University of Jordan School of Medicine, Amman, Jordan.
+He completed his residency in Internal Medicine, as well as a fellowship in Advanced Heart Failure and Transplant at Yale School of Medicine, Connecticut, US.
+He then completed a fellowship in Cardiovascular Medicine at the University of Utah School of Medicine, where he also obtained a master’s degree in Clinical Investigation.

 Dr. Bader is American Board certified in Internal Medicine, Cardiovascular Diseases, Echocardiography, and Advanced Heart Failure and Transplant Cardiology.
 His research interests include various aspects of ventricular assist devices, hemodynamics and cardiorenal interaction in heart failure, as well as non-invasive diagnosis of rejection in heart transplantation.
 He has participated in many single and multi-center trials and has published several articles in peer-reviewed journals.
 He is also a Fellow of the American College of Cardiology.